trueberryless/the-thinking-hub/src/content/posts/creative-thinking.md

 The list goes on.
 Linus Torvalds didn’t just write a better version of SVN; he invented **Git**, a distributed version control system that fundamentally changed how humans collaborate on code.
 Alan Kay gave us **Object-Oriented Programming**, changing the paradigm of how we model software.
 Douglas Engelbart gave us the **computer mouse** and the concept of direct manipulation.
 These weren't inevitable logical conclusions; they were creative sparks that became foundational technologies.

 A massive aspect of creative problem-solving in our field is **Computational Thinking**.
 This mindset allows us to forge completely new paths to solutions that were previously invisible.
-Consequently, your role—whether you are a developer, a Research Software Engineer, or an architect—is not just to write syntax.
+Consequently, your role — whether you are a developer, a Research Software Engineer, or an architect — is not just to write syntax.
 Your job is to utilize Computational Thinking to discover creative new solutions.

 ### Defining the Undefinable (and the AI Problem)